 The Intake Exam assesses four areas:

 - After successful completion of the exam, our Recruiting Unit will send you an Integrity and Lifestyle Questionnaire (ILQ) to complete.
 The questionnaire assesses your honesty, lifestyle and integrity to ensure you are suitable for employment with SPS.
 You will also be required to submit supporting documentation for your application.

 Supporting documentation required:

-A behaviour-based interview will be conducted by a panel of three senior SPS officers.
-The panel will ask competency-based, behavioral questions, requesting specific examples of your past experiences.
+- An interview will be conducted by a panel of three senior SPS officers.
+The panel will competency-based, behavioral questions, requesting specific examples of you past experiences.
 The interview questions are based on the philosophy that past behaviour is the best predictor of future behaviour.
 You will need to provide a list of 30 references at this stage of the application.

-You will be required to complete a medical examination by a physician contracted by SPS.
+- You will be required to complete a medical examination by a physician contracted by SPS.
 The medical testing includes but is not limited to, cardiovascular FIT testing (stress test), strength (grip) testing, visual acuity, hearing testing, flexibility, blood work, drug test, and an overall review of your personal health.
-Upon completion, a medical report is forwarded to our Recruiting Unit for review.
+A medical report is forwarded to our Recruiting Unit for review.

 Step 11: Polygraph Examination